sygmaprotocol/sygma-relayer/docs/general/Topology.md

 There are two utility CLI that helps encrypt and then test uploaded Toplogy.

-`./relayer topology encrypt --path ./topology.json --encryptionKey 123` This command will encrypt provided topology and output correspponding hash and encrypted toplogy in hex representation (iv + data)
+`./relayer topology encrypt --path ./topology.json --encryptionKey 123` This command will encrypt provided topology and output corresponding hash and encrypted toplogy in hex representation (iv + data)

 `./relayer topology test --hash 123  --url https://cloudflare-ipfs.com/ipfs/123  --decryptionKey 321`
-This command will fetch topology from IPFS and test it according to Relayers topology initialisation flow.
+This command will fetch topology from IPFS and test it according to Relayers topology initialization flow.
 This allows to test correctnes of topology before actually call `RefreshKey`